b4stet/py_aqua/readme.md

 # Auditing QUiz Application
-A light web app to fill a quiz, analyze answers, score and generate a report.
+A light web app to drive an audit, analyze answers, score and generate a report.

 ## Requirements
 - flask >= 0.12.2
 - matplotblib >= 3.0.3
 - pywaffle >= 0.6.1

-## Usage examples
+## Use Case examples
 ### User mode versus reviewer mode
 The application is built to run either in `user` mode, either in `reviewer` mode:
 - in `user` mode, user can start a new quiz, load a previous answers file, save its answers